Marin Headlands - Rodeo Beach

 Point Bonita Lighthouse

 At Point Bonita, you are now as far west as you can drive on Conzelman Road.
-Find a parking space and hike down to the lighthouse.
-The reward for your patience is a lovely, unobstructed view of the Golden Gate Bridge with Alcatraz just peeking out from behind.
+Find a parking space in the Battery Alexander parking lot and make the short hike down to the lighthouse.

 Looking Back towards the Golden Bridge from the Marin Headlands